Marine Le Pen will face off against Emmanuel Macron in the final round of the French presidential election

 Le Pen is in favor of a return to the French franc currency and has promised a referendum on remaining in Europe – à la Brexit – if she is elected.
 She is also in favor of France’s withdrawal from NATO.

 On a number of issues, Le Pen’s positions mirror closely those of Donald Trump – and she believes that his victory in the American election will clear the way for her own in France.

 Internationally, Le Pen wants closer ties with Russia and she’s been criticized for taking a loan from a Russian bank.
 In an interview with CNN last year, Le Pen said she was left with no choice after being turned down by French banks.

 Can she really win?

-National opinion polls indicated that Le Pen was leading the candidates ahead of the spring vote, with only the Republican, Francois Fillon
+National opinion polls indicated that Le Pen was leading the candidates ahead of the spring vote, with only the Republican, Francois Fillon, anywhere near her.

 Support for Macron grew and remained strong, however, and the centrist pushed Le Pen into second place in the first round.

 After the first round of votes in April, Macron came out on top with 24.01% of the vote among 11 candidates, with Le Pen not far behind with 21.3%.

 Just as in 2002, the last time her party made it to the second round, she will face the “republican front” that will gather behind Macron in a determined effort to keep the National Front away from power.
 Until now, this strategy has proven effective, both nationally and regionally.